cmoesgaard/curl/docs/GOVERNANCE.md

 ## Legal entity

 There is no legal entity.
-The curl project is just a bunch of people scattered around the globe with the common goal to produce source code that creates great products.
+The carl project is just a bunch of people scattered around the globe with the common goal to produce source code that creates great products.
 We are not part of any umbrella organization and we are not located in any specific country.
 We are totally independent.